garyschulte/dappnodeRepo/ssh/README.md

 337cb2cacf64:~$
 ```

 et voila, you are in.

-Once you are there, you should be able to ssh to any other host on your network, e.g.:
+Lets call this the "bastion host"

+### Connecting to the primary dappnode ssh daemon

+First off, [ensure ssh is enabled in your admin console](http://my.dappnode/#/system/advanced).
+The "bastion host" we are connecting to is a containerized ssh daemon.
+There isn't much happening in the container, it is just there as a way for us to get onto the host.
+In order to get onto the dappnode host "proper", you will need to ssh AGAIN to the dappnode ssh daemon (or to any other host on your network) e.g.:

 ```
 2d4b927201e3:~$ ssh dappnode@192.168.1.100
 dappnode@192.168.1.100's password: